Proximal Distance Algorithms: Theory and Examples

 defines the proximal map of a function $f(\bx)$.
-Here $\|\cdot\|$ is the standard Euclidean norm, and $f(\bx)$ is typically assumed to be closed and convex.
+Here $\|\cdot\|$ is again the standard Euclidean norm, and $f(\bx)$ is typically assumed to be closed and convex.
 Projection onto a closed convex set $C$ is realized by choosing $f(\bx)$ to be the $0/\infty$ indicator $\delta_C(\bx)$ of $C$.
 It is possible to drop the convexity assumption if $f(\bx)$ is nonnegative or coercive.
 In so doing, $\prox_f(\by)$ may become multi-valued.
-For example, the minimum distance from a non-convex set to an exterior point can be attained at multiple boundary points.
+For example, the minimum distance from a nonconvex set to an exterior point may be attained at multiple boundary points.
 The point $\bx$ in the definition (\ref{prox_operator}) can be restricted to a subset $S$ of Euclidean space by replacing $f(\bx)$ by $f(\bx) + \delta_S(\bx)$, where $\delta_S(\bx)$ is the indicator of $S$.

 One of the virtues of exploiting proximal operators is that they have been thoroughly investigated.
-For a large number of functions $f(\bx)$, the map $\prox_{cf}(\by)$ is either given by an exact formula or calculable by an efficient algorithm for all $c > 0$.
+For a large number of functions $f(\bx)$, the map $\prox_{cf}(\by)$ for $c > 0$ is either given by an exact formula or calculable by an efficient algorithm.
 The known formulas tend to be highly accurate.
-This is a plus because the classical penalty method suffers from roundoff error for large values of the penalty constant.
+This is a plus because the classical penalty method suffers from ill conditioning for large values of the penalty constant.